Experience the Charm of Puglia (Italy) | Top 10 Boutique Hotels

 Ostuni

 Paragon 700 is perfect for a two-night stay.
-A Greek-founded historic white city in Puglia, Ostuni boasts a hilltop location with views of biblical olive fields and the Adriatic Sea, which is only five kilometres away.
+A Greek-founded historic white city in Puglia, Ostuni boasts a hilltop location with views of biblical olive fields and the Adriatic Sea, which is only 5km away.
 A brief stroll will take you into the maze-like mediaeval citadel from where the hotel is located at the top of the historic district.
 You can travel along Puglia's east coast from Ostuni or go inland to the lovely Itria Valley.
 Brindisi (24 miles south) and Bari (62 miles north) have the closest international airports, and boats depart from each of these locations to a number of Mediterranean locations.
 A grand 18th-century home painted in Pompeian red, Ostuni's Palazzo Rosso (Red Palace) is a notable sight in the white city.
 Its expensive restoration by Swiss owners Pascale Lauber and Ulrike Bauschke transformed it into a chic boutique hotel rich with character.
 The hotel has green walled gardens behind it that have an orangery, a sunken pool (the only one in the city), and shady colonnades and pergolas for outdoor dining.
 The tiny, personal-use spa has a hydromassage tub, steam room, chromotherapy shower, and a rest area with Himalayan salt walls.
 It was constructed using an underground water cistern.
 The 11 carefully selected suites, many of which include period murals and frescoes of pastoral landscapes and Biblical stories are like sets from a Baroque opera.
 Bedheads in shades of spices from South Africa, sunflower lamps from Thailand, and armoires and commodes made of carved wood from Puglia are some examples of eclectic furniture.
 There is still a sense of vintage design in the rooms, so don't anticipate TVs or built-in cabinets.
 Some have a large terrace with a view of Ostuni's rooftops; exotic wood panels with complex carvings offer a modicum of privacy.
 With their hefty brass mirrors, washstands, fancy tubs, and/or rain showers, bathrooms have the feel of dressing rooms.
 The terrace suites also feature an outside shower so guests may enjoy tropical rainfall.
 Ask Leonardo at the bar to surprise you with a cocktail - he makes the best and once owned a cocktail bar in town.
 Restaurant 700 offers gourmet contemporary Puglian cuisine with a kitchen led by Milanese Kevin Fornoni who studied music (organ) at the Conservatory of Milan.
 Kevin paid for his studies by becoming a waiter and then assistant chef and is now one of the most promising chefs to emerge on the Italian food scene.

 Rates start from £387 per night